 Getting Trashed controls very similar to Asteroids, the objective is to collect all floating pieces of garbage while dodging rock like objects.
-Travis is only able maneuver by using a rocket to propel himself in any 8 way direction and use inertia to move after.
+Travis is only able manoeuvre by using a rocket to propel himself in any 8 way direction and use inertia to move after.

 Stings So Good

-Stings so good is the only original minigame that has been carried over from the original title.
+Stings so good is the only original job that has been carried over from the original title.
 It does not use 8 bit graphics; Travis is tasked with cleaning up scorpions from an open field within a time limit.